modelica/newsletter/_2018-03/Modelon-November-2019.md

 Modelon offers expert-led training courses on topics such as FMI, Modelica, multi-physics modeling, and more at varying learning levels.
 To view our available winter courses, check out our [training page.](https://www.modelon.com/support-learning/training/)

 Don't see a scheduled course that works for you?
 We also offer customized training.
-COntact our training team at training@modelon.com to find a course right for you.
+Contact our training team at training@modelon.com to find a course right for you.